 Reaction Engines, Inc. has completed a new high-temperature airflow test facility where it is currently running a test programme to validate the performance of the pre-cooler heat exchanger technology.
-Located at the Colorado Air and Space Port near Watkins, Colorado, the test facility will be capable of exposing the precooler test article (HTX) to high-temperature airflow conditions in excess of 1000°C that are expected during high-speed flights up to Mach 5.
+Located at the Colorado Air and Space Port in the US, the test facility will be capable of exposing the pre-cooler test article (HTX) to the high-temperature airflow conditions in excess of 1000°C that are expected during high-speed flights up to Mach 5.

 Reaction Engines, Inc. recently received a contract award from the Defense Advanced Research Projects Agency (DARPA) to conduct these HTX tests which are designed to build upon previous successful testing of the pre- cooler heat exchanger at ambient temperature conditions.